-The dates to Farwell from NYC are: June 30 and July 28 \$100.00 one way The dates back to NYC are: July 27 and August 17 \$100.00 one way The dates to Farwell from Boston are: June 30, July 14 and July 28 \$50.00 one way The dates back to Boston are: July 14, July 28, Aug 11 and Aug 17 \$50.00 one way
+The dates to Farwell from NYC are June 28th and July 26th (\$300.00 one way)

+The dates back to NYC are July 25th and August 15th (\$300.00 one way)

+The dates to Farwell from Boston are June 28th, July 12th and July 26th (175.00 one way, included in international fee for international campers only)

+The dates back to Boston are July 12th, July 19th, July 26th, August 9th and August 15th (\$175.00 one way, included in international fee for international campers only)

+All coach and van transportation will be supervised by Farwell staff members, and campers will be expected to follow our safety rules, eg. wearing seatbelts, and to follow all directions issued by our staff.

-BY CAR - DIRECTIONS TO CAMP FARWELL 421 CAMP FARWELL DRIVE, NEWBURY, VERMONT 05051
+BY CAR - DIRECTIONS TO CAMP FARWELL: 421 CAMP FARWELL DRIVE, NEWBURY, VERMONT 05051

-Interstate 91, Exit#16 in Bradford, Vermont, then take Route #5 North to Newbury.
-Turn Left in the village of Newbury onto Chapel Street (opposite the Village General Store), and follow the paved road (about 4 miles - stay on the paved road).
-Turn left onto Halls Lake Road.
+Interstate 91, Exit #16 in Bradford, Vermont, then take Route #5 North to Newbury.
+Turn left in the village of Newbury onto Chapel Street (opposite the Newbury Village Store), and follow the paved road (about 4 miles - stay on the paved road).
+Turn left onto Halls Lake

+Road.
 When Halls Lake comes into view turn left onto Camp Farwell Drive.
-Farwell is at the end of this unpaved road-PLEASE DRIVE SLOWLY ON THIS UN-PAVED ROAD.
+Farwell is at the end of this unpaved road - PLEASE DRIVE SLOWLY, 10 MPH, ON THIS UNPAVED ROAD.